 There’s a misconception that grains are bad; grains makes us gain weight, grains cause inflammation, eating grains is like eating sugar.
-Grains are an essential in our home, and ingredient I always have in my pantry and I always incorporate it into every single meal.
+Grains are an essential in our home, and ingredient I always stock in my pantry and try to incorporate it into every single meal.
 It’s important to educate ourselves on the goodness of whole grains, the health benefits and why we need them in our everyday diets.

 #CropUp2019 at Woodlot Restaurant, Toronto, ON.